Historic Bloomfield Driving Tour…

 Weaver House – 102 Weaver Road, Bloomfield

 The north side of Bloomfield is graced by the General James B. Weaver home.
 The age and architecture of the house may not be as significant as the fact that General Weaver built it and once lived there.
-That has led to the house being designated a “National Historic Landmark”.
+In recent decades, the home was open as a bed and breakfast.
+Currently, it is a private residence.
+Across highway 63 to the west of the home is Weaver Park that was part of the original site.
+You will see an Iowa Byways interpretive sign that shares insights from the life of General Weaver.
+The sign is accessed from Washington Street.

 The Green Leaf Place – 425 North Madison Street, Bloomfield